 Is Udacity Worth It?

 Overall, Udacity is an online learning platform that provides high-quality education and helps people advance their careers.
-While the courses offered are a little costly, it can be a small investment for propelling your career to the next level.
+While the subscription offered is a little costly, it can be a small investment for propelling your career to the next level.

 Get started with Udacity